 Once you have decided to proceed with an Echelon Health preventative health assessment, then the price is fixed.
 There are no hidden extras for the scans and assessments themselves.
 If something is found that needs referral onwards to a specialist, that will almost certainly result in additional cost but for the health assessment itself, the price at the beginning is the price throughout.

 An Echelon Health preventative health assessment is truly comprehensive.
 For example, our Platinum Health Assessment will detect over 92% of the diseases that could lead to premature death.
 Our statistical analysis of the ONS (Office of National Statistics) data for causes of death shows that at best, an MRI only health assessment will only detect between 50% and 60% of the diseases that could lead to premature death.

 We are confident that for many other clinics to be able to match our level of comprehensive disease detection, they will need to arrange for additional scans to be carried out and the final cost will likely be greater than the Echelon Health preventative health assessment.

 We know that someone people don't want to have a large array of Scans and assessments for a wide range of reasons, perhaps time related or maybe even because of budget.
 We understand that and have created Evergreen as a consequence.

 Actually, Evergreen is far more than just spreading the cost or the time.
 It's a different approach entirely with some elements of the Programme undertaken each year of the 3 year programme such as blood tests, ECG, fully body mole screen and follow up consultations.
-Not only that, but we offer you complementary Babylon Health membership for each year you remain on the programme as well.

 It's really simple to sign up and involves setting up a Direct Debit for payment but even that is really simple.